 International organisations located in Vienna

-Vienna’s impressive tradition as the seat of international organisations dates from the years following the Second World War.
+Vienna’s impressive tradition as the seat of international organisations dates back to the years following World War II.
 In 1951 the United Nations established a branch of its refugee agency in what was then a still widely ravaged Vienna.
 It was filled with refugees and occupied by the four allied forces.
 Since then more than 25 international and intergovernmental organisations have moved into Vienna.

 Vienna has thus become a pivotal point for international diplomacy.